microsoftgraph/msgraph-training-dataconnect/Demos/02-extract/README.md

     ![Screenshot of activity run status](./../../Images/adfv2-run-07.png)

-This process of extracting the data can take some time depending on the size of your Office 365 tenant as shown in the following examples:
+This process of extracting the data can take some time depending on the size of your Office 365 tenant as shown in the following example:

 ![Screenshot of pipeline successful runs](./../../Images/adfv2-run-08.png)